 Additionally, Bet.Works supplies the software and technical expertise for online betting platforms operating under the licenses of Riverside, Rhythm City and Grand Falls Casino & Gold Resort.

 What is the legal sports betting age in Iowa?

 To bet on sports in Iowa, you need to be 21 or older.

 What is the Iowa sports betting tax rate?

 Licensed sportsbooks in Iowa will have to pay an upfront fee of $75,000 (plus a $10,000 renewal fee) and 6.75% tax on sports betting revenue.

 Can I bet on sports online in Iowa?

 Yes.
 Every licensed operator can run two online/mobile sports betting sites.
-To register, you’ll need to visit an online platform’s live partner.
+To register, you’ll need to visit an online platform’s retail casino partner.
 This rule will remain in place until January 2021.